apache/maven-site/content/markdown/repositories/artifacts.md

 under the License.
 -->

-An artifact is "anything" (any file) that can be addressed using its coordinates which Maven downloads, installs, or deploys for you.
+An artifact is a file (more precisely, a sequence of bytes) that can be addressed using its coordinates which Maven downloads, installs, or deploys for you.
 Most artifacts are POMs and JARs, but an artifact can be really any file.
 A very important thing about artifacts is that they have coordinates, so they are not "just files", but they are files that are in some way addressable by Maven.

-Artifact coordinates are most often represented as `groupId:artifactId:version`, or GAV in short or when informally used.
+Artifact coordinates are most often represented as `groupId:artifactId:version`, or GAV in short.
 (Please note that artifact coordinates have more fields, but for brevity we still call the coordinates "GAV", not "GAVCE").
-The artifact coordinates uniquely identify as artifact, but do not specify anything about its source (or origin).
+The artifact coordinates uniquely identify an artifact, but do not specify anything about its source.
 It is up to Maven to figure out (or you to tell Maven how to figure out) how and from where to retrieve the artifact.

 A word about uniqueness: as stated above, GAV coordinates uniquely identify an artifact, but only **within one repository**.
 Different repositories can contain artifacts the same GAV.
 (This is normal with mirror repositories.)
 If those files are not identical, it can cause severe issues without you noticing it.
 In short, these cases should be avoided.